AY2526S1-CS2103T-T12-3/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE e/EMAIL [sc/SUBCOMMITEE] [r/ROLE]...`

 - Unable to add member with the same name(case-insensitive) and same phone number.
-- Email provided must have a valid Top Level Domain e.g .com, .sg
+- Email provided must have a domain e.g @gmail, and also a valid Top Level Domain e.g .com, .sg.
 - If currently in the subcommittee list view, running this command will switch to the member list view.

 Required view: any